Sammysouris/neuropsych_site/content/authors/christos-samsouris/_index.md

 user_groups:
 - PhD Candidates
 ---
-My are of research is the effects of brain lateralisation during written language production using functional Transcranial Dopler sonography (fTDC).
-I am also interested in implementing modern tools for the better and more meaningful processing of neuroimaging data.
+My area of research is brain lateralisation during written language production using functional Transcranial Dopler sonography (fTDC).
+I am also interested in implementing modern tools for better and more meaningful processing of neuroimaging data.